javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 - `event.currentTarget` (=`this`) -- the current element the handles the event (the one that has the handler on it)
 - `event.eventPhase` -- the current phase (capturing=1, bubbling=3).

-Any event handler can stop the event by calling `event.stopPropagation()`, but that's not recommended, because we can't really be sure we won't need it, maybe for completely different things.
+Any event handler can stop the event by calling `event.stopPropagation()`, but that's not recommended, because we can't really be sure we won't need it above, maybe for completely different things.

-The capturing stage is used very rarely, usually we handle events on bubbling.
+The capturing phrase is used very rarely, usually we handle events on bubbling.
 And there's a logic behind that.

 In real world, when an accident happens, local authorities react first.
 They know best the area where it happened.
-Then (if needed) higher-level powers, and so on.
+Then higher-level authorities if needed.

 The same for event handlers.
 The code that set the handler on a particular element knows maximum  details about the element and what it does.
 A handler on a particular `<td>` may be suited for that exactly `<td>`, it knows everything about it, so it should get the chance first.
 Then its immediate parent also knows about the context, but a little bit less, and so on till the very top element that handles general concepts and runs the last.